slegras/EBAI2017/hands-on/hands-on.md

 1. Go to the [EBI](http://www.ebi.ac.uk/) website.
 Paste your SRA identifier (SRX189773) and click on the button "search".
 ![alt text][ebi4]
 2. Click on the first result.
 On the next page, there is a link to the FASTQ file.
 For efficiency, this file has already been downloaded and is available in the "data" folder (SRR576933.fastq)

+**tip**: To download the control dataset, we should redo the same steps starting from the GEO web page specific to the chip-seq datasets (see step 2.4) and choose **anaerobic INPUT DNA**.
+The downloaded FASTQ file is available in the data folder (SRR576938.fastq)

+<span style="color:red">At this point, you should have two FASTQ files, one for the experiment, one for the control.
+In which organism are you working ?</span>

 ## Quality control of the reads and statistics <a name="qc"></a>
 **Goal**: Get some basic information on the data (read length, number of reads, global quality of dataset)